HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

   )
 }}

-The top three PWA audits for mobile devices include the presence of a viewport meta tag, a content-width meta tag and an installable manifest.
+The top three PWA audits for mobile devices include the presence of a viewport meta tag, a [content-width meta tag](https://developer.chrome.com/docs/lighthouse/pwa/content-width/) and an installable manifest.

 The presence of a viewport meta tag is relevant because it removes a 300-350ms delay that waits for a double-tap back when that was the way to zoom in.
 It has the additional benefit on mobile devices of optimizing the app for the device’s screen size.
 It is not surprising that almost all websites, PWA or not, include this.

 Installable manifest also appears in both top 3 lists.
-As expected, this has a very high value for PWA sites, both on desktop (90.2%) and mobile (95.2%), with a very low counterpart for all websites, presumably due to the fact that there is no intention from the developer for these to be installed.
+As expected, this has a very high value for PWA sites, both on desktop (90.2%) and mobile (95.2%), with a very low counterpart for all websites, presumably because developers don’t intend for these to be  installed.

 Finally, apple-touch-icon is third on PWA related Lighthouse audits.
 Since iOS 1.1.3, Safari for iOS has supported a way for developers to specify an image that will be used to represent the web site or app on the home screen.
 This is mostly relevant for mobile devices.